Zachar2/docs.influxdata.com/content/enterprise_influxdb/v1.7/guides/https_setup.md

 2. **Ensure file permissions for each Data Node**

     Certificate files require read and write access by the `root` user.
-   Ensure that you have the correct file permissions in each Data Node by running the following
+    Ensure that you have the correct file permissions in each Data Node by running the following commands:
-   commands:

     ```
     sudo chown root:root /etc/ssl/<CA-certificate-file>
     sudo chmod 644 /etc/ssl/<CA-certificate-file>
     sudo chmod 600 /etc/ssl/<private-key-file>
     ```

-3. **Enable HTTPS within the configuration file for each Meta Node**
+3. **Enable HTTPS for each Meta Node**

     HTTPS is disabled by default.
     Enable HTTPS for each Meta Node within the `[meta]` section of the configuration file (`/etc/influxdb/influxdb-meta.conf`) by setting: